 Who Should Subscribe

-Public safety ICT and business planners, technology buyers, and program leaders who are seeking to understand how to strategically invest in and deliver technologies and solutions to create safe city ecosystems.
+Niche public safety vendors, public safety ICT and business planners, technology buyers, and program leaders who are seeking to understand how to strategically invest in and deliver technologies and solutions to create safe city ecosystems